jgravelle/pocketgroq/README.md

 # PocketGroq v0.4.2: Now with Conversation Persistence and Enhanced RAG!
 ![PocketGroq Logo](https://github.com/user-attachments/assets/d06b6aaf-400e-40db-bdaf-626aaa1040ef)

-PocketGroq has been upgraded to version 0.4.2, introducing powerful conversation persistence and enhanced Retrieval-Augmented Generation (RAG) capabilities.
-These major updates significantly improve PocketGroq's ability to maintain context across interactions and provide more accurate, context-aware responses.

-## New Persistence Features
+## Version 0.4.3 Update

+In this latest version (0.4.3), we've made significant improvements to how PocketGroq interacts with the Ollama server:

+- **Flexible Ollama Dependency**: PocketGroq no longer requires Ollama to be running all the time.
+This allows for more versatile use of the library's core features.

+- **Persistent Features**: Users should be aware that Ollama will need to be running to take advantage of various persistence features, including RAG (Retrieval-Augmented Generation) functionality.

+- **Graceful Handling**: When Ollama-dependent features are accessed without the server running, PocketGroq will now provide clear error messages, allowing users to start the server and retry their request.

-### Conversation Persistence
+### Conversational Persistence

-PocketGroq now supports maintaining conversation history across multiple interactions, allowing for more coherent and context-aware dialogues.
+PocketGroq supports maintaining conversation history across multiple interactions, allowing for more coherent and context-aware dialogues.

 #### Simple Usage: